SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 Pyenv is a tool which allows us to have multiple versions of Python installed in parallel, and switch between them easily.
 For an explanation of how it works, and the differences between pyenv an a virtual environment tool, see [their documentation](https://github.com/pyenv/pyenv).

-Before we go any further, let's make sure we don't have any virtual environments currently activated:
+Before we go any further, let's make sure we don't have any virtual environments currently activated.
+If we don't currently have a virtual environment activated this will give us an error message - that's fine.

 ~~~
 deactivate